colega/unexpected-go/benchmarks-with-very-long-setup-run-faster-in-sub-benchmarks.md

 # Introduction

-Golang language has [a cool feature that allows you writing Benchmarks](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go) with just the standard toolkit.
+Go language has [a cool feature that allows you writing Benchmarks](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go) with just the standard toolkit.

 For example, you can easily benchmark how long does the `time.Now()` call take by writing: